zaher-neon/vencord-userplugins/README.md

    src/userplugins/[any name]/index.tsx
    ```
 > [!CAUTION]
-> Sometimes the plugin has many files other than `index.tsx`, get them all and place them in the same folder
+> Sometimes the plugin has many files other than `index.tsx` ignore `README.md`, get them all and place them in the same folder

 ### 3. Build and Inject